godotneers/G.U.I.D.E/docs/_docs/usage/04_extending_guide.md

 GUIDEInputFormatter.add_icon_renderer(my_renderer_scene.instantiate())
 ```

 After registration, the renderer becomes part of the selection process described above.
-No further work is required - G.U.I.D.E will call your renderer when appropriate.
+No further work is required.
+G.U.I.D.E will call your renderer when appropriate.

 ## Creating custom text providers